tensorlayer/HyperPose/README.md

 conda install cudnn=7.6.0
 ```

-We then install the python packages listed in [requirements.txt](https://github.com/tensorlayer/hyperpose/blob/master/requirements.txt):
+We then install the dependencies listed in [requirements.txt](https://github.com/tensorlayer/hyperpose/blob/master/requirements.txt):

 ```bash
 pip install -r requirements.txt
 ```

-The below sample Python programs shows how to use HyperPose to train a pose estimation model.
-HyperPose contains three key APIs through *Config*, *Model* and *Dataset* modules.
-We use the *Config* module to set up the configuration, and use *Model* and *Dataset* module to assemble the train or evaluation pipline:
+We show how to train a custom pose estimation model with HyperPose.
+HyperPose APIs contain three key modules: *Config*, *Model* and *Dataset*, and their basic usages are shown below.

 ```python
 import tensorflow as tf